appsody/website/content/docs/stacks/stacks-overview.md

 For information on Appsody local development go [here](/docs/using-appsody/local-development.md).

+## Learn about stack operation and structure
+Stacks provide support for all phases of development and deployment.
+To do this, they need to adhere to a specific structure.

+To learn more about this, go to [stack structure](/docs/stacks/stack-structure.md).

 ## Modifying existing stacks
 You might want to modify an existing stack to suit your development needs, for example you might want to use a different library or runtime version.